 Additional bonus topics, too!

 If you’re just getting started with blogging and inbound marketing for your college or university, you may be overwhelmed with the amount of content that you’ll need to create.
-Writing a blog post or two or three a week is a great way to begin ranking for search terms and attracting visitors to your website, but it’s also easy to run out of ideas.
-(And it’s kind of hard to write blog posts if you don’t have any more ideas, isn’t it?)
+Writing a blog post—or two or three a week—is a great way to begin ranking for search terms and attracting visitors to your website.

-When the idea well runs dry, it can be a big draw on productivity and motivation.
+While it is clear that valuable content is integral to your institution’s enrollment strategy, productivity and motivation to create it can run low when you’re out of ideas.
 After all, a good blog topic and title are what you need to attract your prospective students to your site.
 But what’s a higher ed marketer to do when they honestly can’t think of any topics to write about?